Mahalakshmi-24/dsgn270-a2/README.md

    * The letters or that banners are mostly in bright colors.
      ![Shein](https://github.com/Mahalakshmi-24/dsgn270-a2/blob/main/image/shein1.png

-   * when we try to minimize it, the offer screen is showing but it's overlapping the next element.
+   * When we try to minimize it, the offer screen is showing but it's overlapping the next element.
      ![Shein](https://github.com/Mahalakshmi-24/dsgn270-a2/blob/main/image/shein2.png)

+   * It repeats the sale session everywhere.
+And it also offers Free delivery and reduced shipping charges for particular amount of shopping.